lucasb-eyer/dota2-demoinfo2-adv/README.markdown

 --------
 `"demsontype": "gameinfo"`

-Containsvery useful info about the game like the `match_id`.
+Contains very useful info about the game like the `match_id`.
 * `game_mode`: TODO
 * `game_winner`: TODO (wtf is 3? why not only 0/1 or so?)
 * `players`: A list of information (dicts) about the players in the game.